 Explanation: To prevent local access we must Deny the interactive group.
-Setting User Rights and Privileges right is able to read all files on the volume, regardless of the NTFS permissions assigned, but only for the purpose of backing up and restoring data).
+Setting User Rights and Privileges

+- User rights can override NTFS permissions in certain cases (a user with the Backup files and directories right is able to read all files on the volume, regardless of the NTFS permissions assigned, but only for the purpose of backing up and restoring data). - Assign user rights to groups whenever possible.
+Assigning user rights to individual user accounts is difficult to manage. - User rights are set using Group Policy.